PHOTOGRAPHS & RELATED STORIES

 Drawing closer to the house, I noticed a single tree beside it.
 Though separate, the house and the tree were intertwined.
 They were linked in time and by the same fate of abandonment.
 Both objects were likely from the early twenties, relics from an era when a farmer and his family may have occupied the premises.
 There was a mystery to this lonesome place, one that beckoned.

-Though the house had no porch, looking at it I imagined long summer evenings when, after a hard days work a farmer and his wife sat on chairs outside watching the sunset and their children playing on a swing attached to the tree.
-In sepia color I visualized a whole family sipping Coca Cola from those old curvy bubbly bottles.
+Though the house had no porch, looking at it I imagined long summer evenings when, after a hard days work the farmer and his wife sat on chairs outside watching the sunset and their children playing on a swing attached to the tree.
+In sepia color I visualized the whole family sipping Coca Cola from those old curvy bubbly bottles.
 This was the American West of the early 20th century, a simpler time with simpler pleasures.

 But why had the occupants left?
 Had there been a Dust Bowl in this area of South Dakota?
 Was the family's departure related to the Depression?
 Or had they, like so many others, simply left for greater riches in California?
 Perhaps the farmer had volunteered for military service in the Second World War and died on the beaches of Normandy.
 Anything was possible, even ghosts.